-How does this apply to our personal finances?
+How does this apply to our finances?

-- Great tacticians = make our own financial decisions based on education and experience
+- Great tacticians = make our own financial decisions based on education and experience.

-- Good tacticians = understand the basic principles (but not the nuances) behind others’ financial recommendations
+- Good tacticians = understand the basic principles (but not the nuances) behind others’ financial recommendations.

-- Fair tacticians = follow our peers’ financial decisions because it seems to work for them
+- Fair tacticians = follow our peers’ financial decisions because it seems to work for them.

 Fortunately, it’s possible to climb this “tactician ladder” fairly quickly through personal education and the application of financial principles.

-I’d like to say I’ve seen myself grow from a “fair tactician” to a borderline “good/great tactician” (depending on the topic) over the past 6-12 months.
+I want to say I’ve seen myself grow from a “fair tactician” to a borderline “good/great tactician” (depending on the topic) over the past 6-12 months.